choop-lang/Choop/Syntax.md

 # Foreword
-In this document, I'll assume that you are already familiar with programming lanugages beyond Scratch.
+In this document, I'll assume that you are already reasonably familiar with programming lanugages beyond Scratch.

 In the Choop syntax, I've tried to keep it similar as possible to existing